mateusz-piotrowski/ruby-on-rails-tutorial/README.md

-# new-git-repo-template
+# Ruby on Rails Tutorial

 ## Description

-The project contains basic files to the new git repository.
+The project contains examples from Michael Hartl book: The Ruby on Rails Tutorial.

 ## Motivation

-The projects has been created to easier setup new git repository.
+The projects has been created to learn Ruby on Rails framework.

 ## Installation